We apply our diverse professional expertise to the opportunities and challenges that face our nation.

 Geoscience Australia maintains a number of online tools to promote the discovery and delivery of data.

-The Australian Energy Resources Assessment (AERA) Interim Report.
+The Australian Energy Resources Assessment (AERA) 2018 Report.

 Geoscience Australia provides web services for public use that allow access to our data without having to store datasets locally.